-Projects located in a city or township needing workforce housing (communities having a large number of jobs or job growth, individual employer growth, or having a large share of their workforce commuting long distances).
+number of jobs or job growth, individual employer growth, or having a large share of their 11 workforce commuting long distances, as outlined in the Workforce Housing Communities Methodology).
 Select one: a.
 The proposed housing is in a Top Job Center or Net Five Year Job Growth Community (6 points) b.
 The proposed housing is in an Individual Employer Growth community where an individual employer has added at least 100 net jobs (for permanent employees of the company) during the previous five years, as evidenced by documentation signed by an authorized representative of the company, subject to validation by Minnesota Housing (6 points) c.
-The proposed housing is in a Long Commute Community (3 points) In the metropolitan area, project locations must be within five miles of a workforce housing city or township.
-In Greater Minnesota, project locations must be within ten miles of a workforce housing city or township.
-Top Job Centers, Net Five Year Job Growth communities, and Long Commute communities lists and maps: [insert link] Proximity to workforce housing in the community profiles interactive mapping tool: [insert link] Location Efficiency (1 to 9 points): For Projects in the Twin Cities metropolitan area, indicate whether the project will promote location efficiency based on access to transit and walkability.
-Access to Transit: To claim access to transit in the Twin Cities metropolitan area, a project must be (select one): i.
-Located within one half mile of a planned8 or existing LRT, BRT, or commuter rail station (7 points);
+The proposed housing is in a Long Commute Community (3 points) n the Twin Cities 7-County Metropolitan Area, project locations must be within five miles of a workforce housing city or township.
+In Greater Minnesota, project locations must be within ten miles of a workforce housing city or township. op Job Centers, Net Five Year Job Growth communities, and Long Commute communities lists and naps: [insert link] roximity to workforce housing in the community profiles interactive mapping tool: [insert link] D. ocation Efficiency (1 to 9 points): .
+For projects in the Twin Cities 7-County Metropolitan Area , indicate whether the project will promote location efficiency based on access to transit and walkability.
+Access to Transit: To claim access to transit in the Twin Cities 7-County Metropolitan Area, a project must be (select one): i.
+Located within one half mile of a planned9 or existing LRT, BRT, or commuter rail station (7 points); ii.
+Located within one quarter mile of a fixed route stop on Metro Transit's Hi-Frequence Network (4 points) iii.
+Located within one quarter mile of a high service 10 public transportation fixed route stop (2 points);